29 Mar 2021 - OverTheWire - Natas

 website: http://natas16.natas.labs.overthewire.org/ (password: WaIHEacj63wnNIBROHeqi3p9t0m5nhmh)

-This challenge is very similar to the one in level 10, but the major difference is that it has a quote around the $key
+This challenge is very similar to the one in level 10, but the major difference is that it has a quote around the $key.
+See the difference below.

 The implementation in Natas10: